 With the updated Google Search Quality Raters Guidelines, the concept of Your Money Your Life content was introduced, and provided four topic categories:

-YMYL content covers an unending wide range of topics, not just the ones listed above.
+The meaning of YMYL content covers an unending wide range of topics, not just the ones listed above.
 To better understand what Google evaluates for Your Money Your Life, let’s look at some examples:

 An opinion topic on why you should take out a loan to live your dream life – even if you can’t pay it back right now.
 (A clear YMYL topic.)